tingkelvin/Content-Aggregator/README.md

 The main Objectives of this project are:

 An ATOM server (or aggregation server) that responds to requests for feeds and also accepts feed updates from clients.
-The aggregation server will store feed information persistently, only removing it when the content server who provided it is no longer in contact, or when the feed item is not one of the most recent 20.
+The aggregation server will store feed information persistently, only removing it when the content server who provided it is no longer in contact or when the feed item is not one of the most recent 20.

 A client that makes an HTTP GET request to the server and then displays the feed data, stripped of its XML information.